alanb128/librosa-aarch64/README.md

 # librosa-aarch64
 A base image for using Librosa on aarch64 architecture devices.

 [Librosa](https://librosa.org/) is a popular audio and music processing tool for Python.
-It is notoriously difficult and time-consuming to build for aarch64 devices such as the Pi4, Coral Dev and Jetson boards.
+It is notoriously difficult and time-consuming to build for aarch64 devices such as the Raspberry Pi 4, Coral Dev and Jetson boards.
 Simply add this image to an existing project and/or extend it for your own needs.

 ## Usage